Zest-studi-o/bookzone-v2/README.md

 - Add a currency convertor and different places to shop from.
 - Link to reviews from the purchased products profile panel.
 - Get more options and features in the profile sections.
+- Give the admin the possibility to edit and delete a review as well from the front end using the edit and delete buttons for the reviews app as already done for the books and blog apps.

 ---